 An early breakfast at Paraa Lodge or Red Chilli Camp and we move toward Kibale Forest through beautiful Ugandan countryside.
 We stop for lunch along the way and reach Fort Portal in the late afternoon where we check into out Lodging such as up-market Ndali Lodge or budget Kibale Primate Lodge.
 That evening we will take a nocturnal walk in Kibale forest that is with spotlights and most rewarding seeing the nocturnal animals of the forest here such as Bush Baby and Potto.

 We have dinner, rest, and get ready for a big day tomorrow.

-Day 6: Queen Elizabeth Park – Chimpanzee tracking (trekking) – Bat Cave & Night Game Drive
+Day 6: Chimpanzee tracking in Queen and visit Bat Cave & Night Game Drive

 After an early dinner, we proceed for a new feature at Queen Elizabeth, the nocturnal game drive where you will see many animals that you do not normally find during daytime hours.
 This will be quite thrilling for you and even if you do not get any pictures, the experience alone is worth it.